Mark Riley (Australian rules coach)

-Mark Riley (born 10 October 1963) is a former Australian rules football, most notably as the caretaker senior coach of the Melbourne Football Club in the 2007 season, after senior coach Neale Daniher resigned.
+Mark Riley (born 10 October 1963) is a former Australian rules footballer, most notably as the caretaker senior coach of the Melbourne Football Club in the 2007 season, after senior coach Neale Daniher resigned.
 Riley was not retained as Melbourne Football Club senior coach at the end of the 2007 season, due to the appointment of Dean Bailey as Melbourne Football Club senior coach.
 Riley also was an assistant coach with the Fremantle Football Club, Carlton Football Club and the Gold Coast Suns.

 Playing career

-As a player Riley played for Claremont in the WAFL.
-He then played Sunday league football as well as cricket, including being selected for a state squad.
+As a player Riley played for junior and reserves football for Perth and Claremont in the WAFL before knee injuries forced his retirement.
+He also played Sunday league football as well as cricket, including being selected for a state squad.
 As a teacher, he then moved to small rural towns including Hyden, Narrogin and Kellerberrin.
 At Kellerberrin he coached Gerard Neesham and built up a friendship that would later see Riley take over from Neesham as coach of Claremont when Neesham was appointed coach of the newly formed Fremantle Football Club in mid-1994.
 Riley would lead Claremont to the 1994 WAFL Grand Final, but they lost to East Fremantle.

 Coaching career

 Fremantle Football Club

-Riley then joined Fremantle Football Club on its entry into the AFL in 1995 and was the club's development coach from 1995–97 and assistant coach from 1998 until 2000.
+Riley then joined Fremantle Football Club on its entry into the AFL in 1995 and was the club's development coach from 1995–97 and assistant coach from 1998 until 2000, where he worked under senior coaches Gerard Neesham and Damian Drum.